it-at-m/digiwf-spring-cloudstream-utils/README.md

 Features:

 * Choose your own binder in the application context
-* Easily send messages to the eventbus
+* Easily send messages and errors to the eventbus
 * Receive messages from the eventbus and use the built-in function router to route them within your application, depending on the type of the message